 The earliest confirmed rugby match of fifteen against fifteen in Sydney was between Wallaroo and a team from ‘No. 10 Battery of Volunteer Artillery’ played at Moore Park on 8 July 1871.
 Tom Brown for Wallaroo kicked a drop goal near full time to give his side victory.

-The transition from twenties rugby to fifteens was evident in the Wallaroo FC annual meeting in April 1875, where it was recorded that there were ten first-class matches in 1874: four by the “1st Twenty” and six by the “1st Fifteen.”
+The transition from twenties rugby to fifteens was laid bare at the Wallaroo FC annual meeting in April 1875.
+The records told the story: of the ten first-class matches played in 1874, four were contested by the ‘1st Twenty,’ while six had already moved to the ‘1st Fifteen.’

 ***This list, as far as it is known, does not include matches arranged to be 20-a-side that due to player absences or other reasons proceeded with one or both teams having less than twenty players.
 Also does not list any of the club’s in-house ‘scratch twenty’ matches.